Retire in Chiang Mai

 There are many expats in Chiang Mai being mainly British and American expats.
 They have over the years increased in number to the extent that the US Embassy now has a Consulate in Chiang Mai.

-Overall if you are looking for lush vegetation, scenic mountains and a reasonable cost of living in Thailand without the pollution and neon signs then Chiang Mai will be for you.
-On a note of caution, they do burn the plantations during the season and for about a month of the year Chiang Mai does have a bit of a smoke cloud around.
+Overall if you are looking for lush vegetation, scenic mountains.
+All of this with a reasonable cost of living in Thailand.
+All this without the pollution and neon signs then Chiang Mai will be for you.
+On a note of caution, they do burn the plantations during the season.
+Note that this goes on for about a month each year.
+Chiang Mai does have a bit of a smoke cloud around.
 All in all not a bad place to retire.

 Incoming search terms: